micmejia/bible-dump/NKJV/John/John 4.md

 But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.

 ###### 24
-God _is_ Spirit, and those who worship Him must worship in spirit and truth."
+God is Spirit, and those who worship Him must worship in spirit and truth."

 ###### 25
 The woman said to Him, "I know that Messiah is coming" (who is called Christ).
 "When He comes, He will tell us all things."

 ###### 26
-Jesus said to her, "I who speak to you am _He._" ## The Whitened Harvest
+Jesus said to her, "I who speak to you am He." ## The Whitened Harvest

 ###### 27
-And at this _point_ His disciples came, and they marveled that He talked with a woman; yet no one said, "What do You seek?" or, "Why are You talking with her?"
+And at this point His disciples came, and they marveled that He talked with a woman; yet no one said, "What do You seek?" or, "Why are You talking with her?"

 ###### 28
 The woman then left her waterpot, went her way into the city, and said to the men,